Ali Ertürk: Entrepreneurial life

 One of Deep Piction's primary aims is to develop new methods to deliver drugs directly to correct cellular targets.
 By using AI to identify specific targets and design drug delivery systems, the company hopes to improve the efficacy and safety of new treatments.
 Additionally, Deep Piction is committed to reducing the use of animals in research by moving towards in silico models.

 1X1 Biotech is another biotechnology company that uses AI to accelerate drug development.
 The company's mission is to discover and develop new treatments for diseases with high unmet medical needs, such as cancer and rare genetic disorders.
 1X1 Biotech's approach combines machine learning, network biology, and high-throughput screening to identify promising drug candidates and optimize their efficacy.

 One of 1X1 Biotech's primary aims is to improve the success rates of clinical trials by identifying biomarkers and patient subpopulations that are most likely to respond to a given treatment.
 By using AI to analyze large amounts of data from clinical trials, the company hopes to improve the precision of drug development and bring new treatments to patients faster.

-Overall, Deep Piction and 1X1 Biotech are two promising biotechnology companies that are leveraging the power of AI and other advanced technologies to accelerate drug development and improve the success rates of clinical trials.